keesiemeijer/custom-post-type-date-archives/readme.md

 Requires at least: 3.9
 Tested up to:      4.4

-Add date archives to WordPress custom post types.
+Add date archives to WordPress custom post types

 ## Welcome to the GitHub repository for this plugin ##
 This is the development repository for the Custom Post Type Date Archives plugin.